-Legislative changes enacted in 2019 clarified how TWIA can use its funding sources to repay losses.
-House Bill 1900 prohibits TWIA from paying excess losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years.
-The bill also requires TWIA's purchase of reinsurance above its minimum required funding level to be paid for by an assessment on member companies.
+TWIA is prohibited from paying excess losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years.
+Texas Insurance Code also requires TWIA's purchase of reinsurance above its minimum required funding level (1 in 100 probable maximum loss) be paid for by an assessment on member companies.

-- Funding of \$4.2 billion is available for the 2020 hurricane season - Funding consists of premiums, the CRTF, public securities, company assessments, and reinsurance - Statute prohibits TWIA from paying policyholder losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years - Reinsurance purchased above the minimum required funding level shall be repaid from member companies assessments - Class 1 public securities can be issued pre-event or postevent by statute - TWIA contributed \$52.6 million to the CRTF as a result of 2019 net earnings, bringing the total CRTF balance to \$177 million
+- TWIA has access to \$4.03 billion for the 2021 hurricane season - The total balance of the CRTF is \$179 million - Funding consists of premiums, the CRTF, public securities, company assessments, and reinsurance - Statute prohibits TWIA from paying policyholder losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years - Class 1 public securities can be issued pre-event or postevent by statute - Reinsurance purchased above the minimum required funding level is repaid by member company assessments

-2020 Hurricane Season Funding
+2021 Hurricane Season Funding

-TWIA's 2020 catastrophe funding program, effective June 1, 2020 to May 31, 2021, provides access to \$4.2 billion in total funding, an amount in excess of the statutory minimum funding.
-The funding program includes \$1.1 billion of traditional reinsurance and \$1.0 billion in new and previously outstanding catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
-The traditional reinsurance program has a one-year term and provides coverage on an aggregate basis, meaning multiple hurricane events would be covered under the same reinsurance program.
-The 2020 program also includes a contribution of \$52.6 million to the CRTF from 2019 net gains from operations.
-The current CRTF balance is \$177 million.
+TWIA's 2021 catastrophe funding program, effective June 1, 2021 to May 31, 2022, provides access to \$4.03 billion in total funding, an amount which meets the statutory minimum funding requirement.
+The reinsurance program includes \$830 million of traditional reinsurance and \$1.1 billion in new and previously outstanding catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
+The traditional reinsurance program provides coverage on an aggregate basis, meaning multiple hurricane events would be covered under the same reinsurance program.
+TWIA did not contribute to the Catastrophe Reserve Trust Fund (CRTF) from net gains from operations in 2020, primarily reflecting losses from the active hurricane season.
+The current CRTF balance is \$179 million.

-TWIA's funding for the 2020 hurricane season is illustrated by the chart below.
+TWIA's funding for the 2021 hurricane season is illustrated by the chart below.

-Storm frequencies based on an average of AIR and RMS modeled losses using TWIA exposures as of 11/30/18.
+Storm frequencies based on an average of AIR and RMS modeled losses using TWIA exposures as of 11/30/20.